LoicM22/Tetris_project/README.md

 # Tetris_project

 The goal of this project was to create a wireless controller to a Tetris game which is coding in Python.
+All the steps for the creation of this project are detailed on "final_notice_tetris_project.pdf".

 # Details of each folder